• Fixed monthly price • All waste types covered • FREE bins and delivery • Excellent customer support

 Health and Safety (Sharp Instruments in Healthcare) Regulations 2013 and 2015 – training should be given to all employees who are likely to come into contact with sharps.
 The sharps must also be labelled and stored in secured containers.

-Hazardous Waste (England and Wales) Regulations 2005 – any waste which is deemed to be hazardous for humans, animals or the environment must be stored in a secure fashion before disposal.
+Hazardous Waste (England and Wales) Regulations 2005 – any waste which is deemed to be hazardous for humans, animals or the environment must be stored securely before disposal.